chrisbetze/toy-Chord/README.md

 ## Description
 In this work we designed ToyChord, a simplified version of Chord [1].
-The application was developed in Python using the Flask framework with HTTP requests, for support calls within the machine network.
+The application was developed in Python using the Flask framework with HTTP requests, for support calls within the machine network. Ιτ was tested with 10 different nodes, which "run" on 5 virtual machines provided to us by the *Okeanos service*.
 The basic functionalities that we implemented are:
 * The division of the Ids space (nodes and objects)
 * Routing
 * Node arrival